jdrew1303/ros_geomagic_touch_phantom_omni/README.md

 ```

 # Dependencies
+> This is a work in progress.
+The docker image descrbed below does not contain the latest code from this repository.
+I am working on adding a Github Action to generate builds for multiple ROS versions and Ubuntu versions.
+This will take a little time.
+The first version that will be supported is ROS Melodic on Ubuntu 18.04 as this is the current version I am working on.
+Please be patient or feel free to create a PR for review.
+Different versions of the drivers and ROS will require loading of different libraries.

 The list of dependencies is quite large, so we decided to provide a Docker image with
 everything ready to run.
 Therefore, using this Software through Docker is recommended because very little
 setting up is needed to get the program up and running.
 If Docker is your way to go, skip